droidthings/IntrusionDetection/Documentation/Android.md

  minSdkVersion 19
  targetSdkVersion 29
 ```
-Hence it runs on devices with os from Android KitKat till Android Q.
+It runs on devices with os from Android KitKat till Android Q.

 ## Data source configuration
-As its explained in architecture of the application the data source for the Android application is [ThingSpeak] analytics portal.
+As it is explained in architecture of the application the data source for the Android application is [ThingSpeak] analytics portal.

 ### Configuration
 The API exposed from ThingSpeak portal